 All candidates must pass a criminal background check, including fingerprinting.

 Career Options as a Counselor

-Those with a master’s in counseling often work in private practice or in hospitals, but these are just a few of the career options available.
-While many people with a master’s in counseling seek work in the addiction and mental health fields, counselors may also work in schools, including colleges, or as marriage and family counselors, career counselors and rehabilitation counselors.
+Those with a master’s in substance abuse counseling often work in private practice or in hospitals, but these are just a few of the career options available.
+While many people with a master’s in substance abuse counseling seek work in the addiction and mental health fields, mental health counselors may also work in schools, including colleges, or as marriage and family counselors, career counselors and rehabilitation counselors.
 Other institutions in which counselors may work include prisons, halfway houses, parole and probation departments, detoxification facilities, juvenile detention centers, inpatient residential centers and outpatient clinics.
-While a doctorate in psychology or psychiatry is necessary to treat patients with serious mental health issues, those with a master’s in counseling may work with clients experiencing lifestyle and social issues.
+While a doctorate in psychology or psychiatry is necessary to treat patients with serious mental health issues, those with a master’s in addictions counseling may work with clients experiencing lifestyle and social issues.

 Counselors can find the niche to which they are best suited in terms of a career and what they can offer clients.
 For some, the focus in on prevention and education, while others want to work with particular subsets of clients, such as adolescents, LGBT individuals, the incarcerated, alcoholics or the homeless.
 Counselors fluent in Spanish or other languages may want to work with people requiring counseling in these particular communities.
 Many counselors prefer to work in a general field where they can help people of all backgrounds.